pulipatiharshini/Digital-Electronics-Internship/README.md

 The 7402 IC is used for:

-Logic Circuits: Implements basic logic operations.
+•Logic Circuits: Implements basic logic operations.

-Memory Circuits: Forms flip-flops and memory elements.
+•Memory Circuits: Forms flip-flops and memory elements.

-Signal Inversion: Used for inverting signals in circuits.
+•Signal Inversion: Used for inverting signals in circuits.

-Control Systems: Applied in sequential logic and control systems.
+•Control Systems: Applied in sequential logic and control systems.

 **6.XOR GATE - 7486 IC**